A lambda-term that finds beta-normal forms

 (App u v) (append (frees u) (frees v))

-(Abs n v) ( filter (func (m) (not (=s n m))) (frees v)));
+(Abs n v) ( filter (func (m) (not (=s n m))) (frees v))); The function frees is quite straightforward.

 val names = ["a","b","c","d","e","f","g","h","i","j","k","l","m","n","o","p","q","r","s","t","u","v","w","x","y","z"];